Finding Legal Help

 The Utah Judicial Council is the policy-making body for the judiciary.
 It has the constitutional authority to adopt uniform rules for the administration of all court levels.
 The Council also sets standards for judicial performance, court facilities, information technology, support services, and judicial and non-judicial staff levels.

-The Council consists of thirteen members.
+The Council consists of sixteen members.
 The Chief Justice of the Supreme Court chairs the Council.
-The other members include: one Supreme Court Justice; one Court of Appeals judge; five District Court judges; two Juvenile Court judges; three Justice Court judges; and a state bar representative.
+The other members include: one Supreme Court Justice; one Court of Appeals judge; six District Court judges; three Juvenile Court judges; three Justice Court judges; and a state bar representative.
 The State Court Administrator serves as secretariat to the Council.
 The members serve three-year terms.

 - List of Judicial Council Members